STRATEGY·March 26, 2026·9 min read·Updated Apr 29, 2026

 3.5%

-Median monthly churn across models
+Typical monthly cancellation rate across models

 More support tickets from free users